nycmeshnet/docs/content/hardware/config.md

 This doc is in progress.
 Please add links below to the specific config instructions

 ## LiteBeams
-SN1 clients need to have an IP address assigned 192.168.42.xxx SN2+ and hub clients use DHCP for the IP address and use WPA password:nycmeshnet
+All supernode and hub clients use DHCP for the IP address and use WPA password:nycmeshnet

 * P2MP (Supernode or hub sectors), [Easy config](#lbe-client)
 * Old detailed config- [sn2](/installs/cpe2)